osate/osate2/standalone_tests/LoadDeclarativeModelAndEMV2_api/ReadMe.txt

 The JAR file will be created in the specified location.
 A folder with the "_lib" suffix will also be generated and all the needed libraries will be copied into it.

-You can execute the the example now from the command line by going to its directory and, assuming you called the jar file LoadDeclarativeModelAndEMV2_api.jar, running
+You can execute the example now from the command line by going to its directory and, assuming you called the jar file LoadDeclarativeModelAndEMV2_api.jar, running

 	java -jar LoadDeclarativeModelAndEMV2_api.jar <one or more declarative .aadl files>